SaifulSaif007/NestedRecyclerView-homogeneousItem/README.md

 Used static List Item for child & parent of recyclerview

-* Handeled OnClickListner for items by using broadcast receiver
+* Handeled item click events and send data to ui by using broadcast receiver

 ---